 Sometime later, five college students arrive in the forest to take a day long hike.
 Jeff forces the others to try and find a waterfall he and Alissa used to go to as kids, but they end up taking so long that it is nighttime by the time they start walking back to the car.
 Along the way, they discover the remains of Barbara’s body, and then encounter the same monster that killed her.
 It chases them to a cabin…

-Perhaps due to its the formulaic basis, Animal (an awful uninspiring title) is a wasted opportunity all round.
-It’s well-filmed on an obviously limited budget and the creative creature design had some good opportunities for scare scenes.
+Perhaps due to its the formulaic basis, Animal (which is an awful uninspiring title, in itself) is a wasted opportunity all round.
+It’s well-filmed on an obviously limited budget and the creative creature design provides some good opportunities for scare scenes.
 Unfortunately, Animal‘s scenario is deadened by dull, bickering characters and not nearly enough monster attacks.

 “From start to finish, for about 80 minutes, nothing out of the ordinary happens.
 The action is confined to one location because the budget is miniscule.
 The one-dimensional characters behave like you expect them to and die in the order you expect them to.”
 Shock Till You Drop

 “All of the forest locations look fantastic and the cabin the survivors convalesce in has some great production design going on.
 Sometimes craft can make up for a shitty narrative, but Animal‘s almost complete lack of story overshadows everything else.”
 Bloody Disgusting